koconder/actions-google-calendar/README.md

 ## Setup

-- Create desktop app on google oauth with gcal enabled.
+- Head to Google Cloud project new or existing
+- Sidebar select `API and services`
+- Click `Library` and enable `Google Calendar API`
+- Click `OAuth consent screen` as `External`
-- Create consent screen with your email listed as a test user.
+- Create consent screen with your email(s) listed as a test user(s).
-- Download credentials as JSON. run `src/token.js` to generate token.json.
+- Download credentials as JSON and sabe in root as `credentials.json`.
+- Run `node src/token.js` to generate token.json following the prompts.
+When you get redirected in browser the string afer `code=` is your token.
-- Set credentials and token json env vars on github action.
+- Set credentials and token json env vars on github action using the output from the script.

 ## Todo